blog posts

 CPU

-All Cisco routers have a main processor that performs the basic functions of a router.
+All Cisco routers have a central processor that performs the essential functions of a router.
 The processor generates IRQs to communicate with other electronic components of the router.
 Cisco routers use Motorola RISC processors.
 In a typical router, CPU usage usually does not exceed 20%.

 Internetwork Operating System (IOS)

 On the 1600 series and above, you get iOS on your PCMCIA flashcard.
 Then, the flashcard is inserted into the slot on the back of the router, and the router loads the IOS image.
-Usually, this operating system image is compressed.
-Therefore, to use it, the router must decompress it in its memory.
+This operating system image is usually compressed, so to use it, the router must decompress it in its memory.

-IOS is one of the most important parts of a router, and without it, the router is almost useless.
+IOS is one of the most essential parts of a router; without it, the router is almost useless.
 Remember that you do not need a flashcard to load iOS (as described above with the 1600 Series router).
-In fact, you can configure most Cisco routers to load the operating system image from a TFTP network server or from another router that holds multiple IOS images for different routers.
+You can configure most Cisco routers to load the operating system image from a TFTP network server or another router holding multiple IOS images for different routers.

 RXBoot image